-Press the \Box and \blacksquare keys for 3 seconds.
+Press the \boxdot and \boxtimes keys for 3 seconds.

 - └ A context menu appears.

 - 2. In the context menu select the Keylock on option.

 - └ The keypad lock is switched on.

 If the user attempts to access the operating menu while the keypad lock is active, the Keylock on message appears.